tarannagra/windots/README.md

 # Taran's windots

 Hello!
-Welcome to the showcase of my Windows dotfiles (windots) that I use daily.
-I prefer the clean and minimal type of desktops and have created this thus far.
+Welcome to the `komorebi` branch of my Windows config that's being used daily.
+I like to have a clean and minimal desktop instead of bloat everywhere.
+And before you tell me to use Linux instead of Windows, I did.
+I like it more but this machine (that has these dots on) is the daily driver!

 # Contents